 What Should I Be Concerned About After Surgery?

-If any of the following occur, or if you are concerned about any another matter after an operation on your eye, you should get in touch you?re your surgeon urgently.
+If any of the following occur, or if you are concerned about any another matter after an operation on your eye, you should get in touch with your surgeon in Melbourne urgently.

 - Pain, particularly aching, deep pain.

 - If your eye becomes more uncomfortable or painful than when you last were seen by your surgeon.

 - If your vision worsens since your last appointment.
 In particular, if the top part of your vision, which slowly improves in normal circumstances, gets worse, you ought to be seen urgently.

 - If a pus-like discharge develops at any time after the surgery this requires urgent attention.

 - If you become aware of new floaters, flashes of light or a shadow in your peripheral vision.

 - Not all problems fit neatly into descriptions in a list like this.
 Dr Chauhan and his staff prefer that his patients call with questions that might seem minor or ‘silly’ rather than wait until their next appointment

 If Dr Chauhan is your surgeon, please call Vision Retinal Institute Eastern on 03 9890 4333 during Melbourne office hours.
 You will also have been given his mobile phone number to call; he will attempt to contact or see you as soon as possible.
 If he is unable to see you, he will make alternative arrangements for you to be seen by another retinal specialist.

 - Less than 1 in 1000 chance of blindness due to either infection or bleeding